Residential Life FAQ

 1. Will I need to get a physical before coming to Sewanee?

 Yes.
 There is a medical health form available on the Welcome New Students web page.
 It is a multi-page form that the student will need to have filled out by their healthcare provider.
-It will be due in August and require for them to receive their housing information.
+It will be due in August.

 2. Do I need to bring any tools?